mwcz/palebluepixel/content/posts/038 - webassembly is utopia.md

     </footer>
 </blockquote>

+Back then, Tim enabled the first Web browser to follow links to newsgroups and FTP servers.
+By linking up a slew of existing content, the Web became much more useful.

 This realization is pretty potent.
-The web has taken over the world because of the power of linking things together, even things not yet on the web.
-Of HTML, HTTP, and URL, the big three inventions of the early web, Tim saw the now-humble URL as the most vital.
-Today, we can effortlessly follow URLs to most any type of media file, but the keystone is still missing.
+The web has taken over the world because of the power of linking things together, especially things not yet on the web.
+I was initially surprised that Tim saw the now-humble URL as the most vital Web technology and had it standardized before HTTP and HTML.

+Today, we can follow URLs to images, videos, articles, text, PDFs; most types of media are linkable.
+Clicking/tapping a link is the most commonplace thing in the world.

+There's one type of content that still isn't linkable, though: *Applications*.

 For the past ten years, the JavaScript revolution has been trying to make real the dream of **following a URL to an application**.

+It's been a circuitous, roundabout, and partially successful journey.
+[Emscripten][emscripten] has made it possible and [asm.js][asmjs] made it faster.

+My great hope for WebAssembly is that it can bring the world's teeming vault of existing applications onto the web, with very little fuss.
+Imagine using Photoshop merely by going to `photoshop.adobe.com`, and you'll have some idea of where WebAssembly might carry us.

 ---

-After the announcement, I read every bit of documentation currently available, about a dozen articles, joined the [W3C Community Group][w3cgroup], and have been hanging out in the IRC channel (`irc://irc.w3.org:6667/#webassembly`).
+After the WebAssembly announcement, I read every bit of documentation currently available, about a dozen articles, joined the [W3C Community Group][w3cgroup], and have been hanging out in the IRC channel (`irc://irc.w3.org:6667/#webassembly`).
 I don't want to speak too soon, but I'm pretty well convinced that wasm is the next revolution.

 <!-- I'm imagining a future where this is a desktop shortcut: